younghhk/STAT_COMP/LM.md

 summary(fit)
 ```

-We will also construct the OLS estimator manually and compare the results to the lm() output (HW).
+We will also construct the OLS estimator manually and compare the results to the lm() output.
 They must be  equivalent.

 ```{r, eval=FALSE}